-- A Disability Awareness Training for First Responders developed by SICIL will be incorporated in training sessions to Emergency Medical Technician (EMT) staff in Staten Island Hospitals. - At least one Staten Island Hospital will change its policy to provide sensitivity training to its Emergency Medical Technician (EMT) staff.
+- A Disability Awareness Training for First Responders developed by SICIL will be incorporated in training sessions to first responders. - Richmond University Medical Center will change its policy to provide sensitivity training to its Emergency Medical Technician (EMT) staff.

 Issue: There is not always appropriate psychiatric care for Individuals with disabilities that are dual diagnosed.